First strike (nuclear strategy): Destabilizing role of missile defense

 Any defense system against nuclear missiles such as SDI will be more effective against limited numbers of missiles launched.
-At very small numbers of targets, each defensive asset will be able to take multiple shots at each warhead, and a high kill ratio could be achieved easily.
+At small numbers of targets, each defensive asset will be able to take multiple shots at each warhead, and a high kill ratio could be achieved easily.
 As the number of targets increases, the defensive network becomes "saturated" as each asset must target and destroy more and more warheads in the same window of time.
 Eventually the system will reach a maximum number of targets destroyed and after this point all additional warheads will penetrate the defenses.
 This leads to several destabilizing effects.

 First, a state that is not building similar defenses may be encouraged to attack before the system is in place, essentially starting the war while there is no clear advantage instead of waiting until they will be at a distinct disadvantage after the defenses are completed.
 Second, one of the easiest ways to counter any proposed defenses is to simply build more warheads and missiles, reaching that saturation point sooner and hitting targets through a strategy of attrition.
 Third, and most importantly, since defenses are more effective against small numbers of warheads, a nation with a defense system is actually encouraged to engage in a counterforce first strike.
 The smaller retaliatory strike is then more easily destroyed by the defense system than a full attack would be.
 This undermines the doctrine of MAD by discrediting a nation's ability to punish any aggressor with a lethal retaliatory second strike.